 We believe agreeing to a seller-financed deal is a poor idea.
-However, there are some benefits and a few exceptions on when it might make sense.
+However, there are some benefits and exceptions when it might make sense.

 1) When the bank won’t finance a property due to liens or violations

-It might make a lot of sense for sellers to consider offering owner financing.
+It might make sense for sellers to consider offering owner financing.
 If they know that banks will be loathed to lend against their property.
 The most common reasons are underlying issues with the property’s title, liens or judgments against the property, or violations.

 2) Seller financing expands the range of possible buyers for their home

-Besides greatly expanding the possible range of buyers from offering financing if banks won’t lend, the range of buyers expands even if banks will lend.
-That’s because some buyers won’t qualify for a mortgage from a traditional bank lender.
+Besides greatly expanding the possible range of buyers from offering to finance if banks won’t lend, buyers’ content extends even if banks lend.
+That’s because some buyers won’t qualify for a mortgage loan from a traditional bank lender.

 3) Sellers can cash out by selling their loan to an investor

 Don’t forget that just because you extend home seller financing to a buyer doesn’t mean you can’t still cash out.
 There are plenty of investors out there who are willing to purchase mortgages and promissory notes on the secondary market.
 Of course, you’ll have to keep in mind that you’ll most likely be taking a haircut from the face value of the loan if you do sell to an investor.